28 Hours in Manila: Crunchy Mommy-ing, All Alone

 I’m just glad I had the experience and proved to myself that I can do things. 🙂

 Key takeaways?
-Well, let’s keep this as a narrative – I’ll let you in on some tips and tricks on some other post.
+Well, let’s keep this as a narrative – I’ll let you in on some tips and tricks on how to survive traveling alone with a baby on some other post.
 Thanks for reading!

 Oh, hello there!